 All of the interests and fees paid will go towards the credit card company and to customers that cash out their credit card points.

 It’s a classic example of positive and negative reinforcement.
-Basically, credit card companies reward good behavior and punish bad ones.
+Credit card companies reward good behavior and punish bad ones.

 They reward good behavior at the expense of credit cardholders that made poor financial decisions.

-So do yourself a big favor by using your credit card responsibly.
-Pay your bills on time and get yourself the rewards you deserve.
+Reward yourself by using your credit card responsibly.
+Pay your bills on time so that you can enjoy the benefits credit cards offer.

 Tip #5: Keep Your Usage Rate Low